tonyrog/varp/doc/api.md

 varpy.decide(vp, x)
 ```

+Use the decision parameters to decide and bind variable x
-Bind variable x to True and mark x as a decision variable.
+also mark x as a decision variable.
+The value used for x is initially the value of 'init\_phase' as
+setup in varpy.new.
+If 'use\_phase' is true the last propagated
+value is used as next initial decision value.

 ``` python
 varpy.subst(vp, x, y)